August - An Idea for Every Day - Week 3

 they think mosquitoes buzz in people’s ears.
 Have a conversation about their

-thinking.
+thoughts.
 Write their ideas down.
 Expand on them.
 Then, when you’re ready, pull

 out the book and read it together.
 Finally, choose from the activities provided